granmoe/github-repo-gpt-scraper/README.md

   npx github-repo-gpt-scraper --out=repo.json
   ```

-  This will scrape all the files in your current directory.
+  This will scrape all the files in your current directory, excluding gitignored files per the `.gitignore` file in `cwd`, and excluding common lockfiles and binary files.

 - **Create a GPT Using the Scraped Data**: